dataninja-python/iGarageSale/README.md

 This is an express ecommerce app where one person's new, used, or created tech can become another's treasure.

 ## MVP
-A web app that allows users to sell computers, gadgets and other technology items as they would at a garage sale.
-This means people can submit offers (stretch goal).
+A basic CRUD app that allows users to buy items as they would at a garage sale.

-## Stretch Goals
-* allow people to make an offer above or below the purchase price
-* allow price to move over time
-* encrypt password with bcrypt pre putting it in the db

 ##Technology Stack
 * nodejs = backend javascript